oak tree image

 Location: 307 Bedford Road, Bedford Hills, NY 10507

-The department includes a Detective Bureau with a full time Detective/Youth Officer who is responsible for juvenile and youth related matters including the DARE program and Youth Court.
+The department includes a Detective Bureau with a full time Detective/Youth Officer who is responsible for juvenile and youth related matters including the DARE program and Police Explorer Program.
 He works closely with schools and is liaison to the local drug abuse prevention council.
 A "School Resource Officer" is assigned to work with the various schools in the Town as well.

 Also under the aegis of the Police Department, is the civilian Dog Control Officer who responds to calls regarding lost or misbehaving animals.